 Stage 1.
 Things That Students Cannot Learn With Assistance

 Things beyond a person’s ZPD level cannot be learned with assistance.
-There are some things that students cannot learn even under professional guidance.
+There are some things that students cannot learn, even under professional guidance.
 These things are simply beyond a person’s potential level.
-Therefore, teachers have to decrease the difficulty level and find tasks under the learner’s ZPD level.
+Therefore, teachers must decrease the difficulty level and find tasks under the learner’s ZPD level.

 Stage 2.
 Things That Students Can Learn With Assistance

-When learners are close to mastering a skill, they require some assistance to achieve it.
+Learners who are close to mastering a skill require some assistance to achieve it.
 It is the skill that is under their zone of proximal development.
-In this case, instructors need to use different learning models to help students achieve the skill.
+In this case, instructors must use different learning models to help students achieve the skill.

 Stage 3.
 Things That Students Can Learn Without Assistance